Sourcepass MCOE Blog

 Written by Nicole Walker | Apr 16, 2026 1:00:00 PM

 Most Microsoft 365 compromises follow a familiar pattern.
-Initial access occurs through phishing or token abuse.
-Persistence mechanisms are added quietly.
-What follows is often a period of observation before any financial action takes place.
+Access beings through phishing or token theft.
+Persistence is added quietly.
+Then attackers wait before taking any financial action.

-Where many attack responses break down is not in detection.
-It is the assumption that the incident ends after a password reset.
+Where many incident responses break down is not in detection.
+It is the assumption that a password reset ends the attack.

-Identity-based attacks rarely hinge on a single credential.
-Once access exists, the focus shift to maintaining it.
+Identity-based attacks rarely depend on a single credential.
+Once access exists, the goal shifts to keeping it.
 That is why activity can continue days or even weeks after remediation appears complete.

-After access is obtained, attention moves to persistence, evasion, and timing.
-Fully removing access usually requires more than a password reset, and preventing a repeat incident depends on addressing identity gaps inside Microsoft 365.
+Fully removing access requires more than a password reset.
+Preventing a repeat incident means addressing identity gaps inside Microsoft 365 directly.

 Why Password Resets Fail to Stop Microsoft 365 Attacks

-Modern Microsoft 365 intrusions primarily target identity rather than endpoints.
-The motivation is typically financial, and the approach is persistence driven.
+Modern Microsoft 365 intrusions target identity, not endpoints.
+The motivation is typically financial.
+The approach is built around persistence.

-Attackers often avoid malware altogether.
+Attackers often avoid malware entirely.
 Instead, they rely on identity-based techniques that remain effective even after password changes and basic MFA cleanup.

 Common techniques include:

-• OAuth consent abuse that grants delegated mailbox or file access
+• OAuth consent abuse that grants ongoing mailbox or file access

 • MFA fatigue attacks that trigger accidental approval